neurofuzzy/sequence-generator/README.md

 - 🔗 **Composable** - Sequences can reference other sequences
 - 📐 **Expression support** - Arithmetic operations on sequence values
 - 🎯 **Simple DSL** - Human-readable sequence definitions

+## What's This For?

+**Procedural generation** that needs to be reproducible.
+If you're building:

+- 🏙️ **Generative art** — randomize colors, sizes, rotations with a seed you can share
+- 🌳 **L-systems & trees** — binary branching patterns that unfold deterministically
+- 🎮 **Game worlds** — procedural cities, terrain, or item placement
+- ✨ **Animations** — cycling values, yo-yo effects, logarithmic easing
+- 🎨 **Design tools** — pattern fills, color palettes, spacing variations

+The key insight: instead of scattering `Math.random()` calls everywhere, you define named sequences once and reference them by name.
+Change the seed, get a completely different (but reproducible) output.

 ## Installation